-3.5 The minimum charge for the service is 15 minutes for tax queries and 30 minutes for other queries.
+3.6 The minimum charge for the service is 30 minutes.
 Where we expect the time taken to be longer than the minimum amount (for example where a technical query involves the review of accounts, leases, or other documents, or would otherwise be expected to take longer than 30 minutes), the timescale and cost of dealing with such queries will be by agreement on a case by case basis.

 4.1 All information obtained during the course of the query will be treated as strictly private and confidential.

 4.2 The advice should not be disclosed to any third party without our prior written consent.

 4.3 We will make no direct contact with any of your clients unless it is agreed in advance with you.
 Our contract will always be with your firm even if, by agreement, we deal directly with your client.

 5.1 Members of the Money Laundering Reporting Officer Support Service receive, free of charge, 2 hours of TQ time on AML queries.